hugh-hefnerd/mongo-backup/README.md

 A basic Mongo backup tool written in Go.

-- When backing up a database it puts the gzip archive into `/tmp`
+- When backing up a database it puts the gzip archive into `/tmp` or it gets the hose again
 - The database backups are tracked in the backup.backups collection on the server